kemayo/sublime-text-2-goto-documentation/README.markdown

 GotoDocumentation
 ===========================
-A sublime text 2/3 plugin to jump to documentation for the current word.
+A Sublime Text plugin to jump to documentation for the current keyword.

 ## Supports